FirmwGuy/CEP/docs/L0_KERNEL/topics/STARTUP-AND-SHUTDOWN.md

 - `cep_l0_bootstrap()` remains the public entry point.
 It calls `cep_cell_system_ensure()`, `cep_heartbeat_bootstrap()`, and `cep_namepool_bootstrap()` in order.
 Each helper marks its lifecycle scope ready, which now drives the `op/boot` timeline.
 - `cep_cell_system_ensure()` initialises the root cell if needed.
 On shutdown `cep_cell_system_shutdown()` reverses the work so the next bootstrap starts cleanly.
 - `cep_heartbeat_bootstrap()` creates the always-on directories (`/sys`, `/rt`, `/journal`, `/env`, `/cas`, `/lib`, `/data`, `/tmp`, `/enzymes`), ensures the enzyme registry exists, registers built-in cell operation enzymes, and starts the boot operation if the policy flag `boot_ops` is enabled (it is required for new builds).
 The helper refreshes lifecycle bookkeeping and leaves the kernel scope marked ready.
+- During bootstrap the diagnostics mailbox at `/data/mailbox/diag` is created so CEI emissions have a deterministic home even before packs register their own mailboxes.
 - `cep_namepool_bootstrap()` depends on the kernel scope.
 Once it succeeds, the boot operation records the final startup phase and closes with `sts:ok`.

 ### Phase 1 — Starting the heartbeat loop